digime/digime-sdk-nodejs/README.md

 1. **Existing users who already have the digi.me application installed**

-    Use the `getAuthorizeUrl` function to get a URL which can be used to trigger the digi.me client to open on their desktop, Android or iOS devices.
+    Use the `authorize.once.getPrivateShareConsentUrl` function to get a URL which can be used to trigger the digi.me client to open on their desktop, Android or iOS devices.

     ```typescript

-    import { establishSession, getAuthorizeUrl } from "@digime/digime-js-sdk";
+    import { establishSession, authorize } from "@digime/digime-js-sdk";

-    const session = establishSession("YOUR_APP_ID", "YOUR_CONTRACT_ID");
+    const session = establishSession({
+        "applicationId": "YOUR_APP_ID",
+        "contractId": "YOUR_CONTRACT_ID"
+    });
-    const redirectUrl = getAuthorizeUrl("YOUR_APP_ID", session, "YOUR_CALLBACK_URL");
+    const redirectUrl = authorize.once.getPrivateShareConsentUrl({
+        "applicationId": "YOUR_APP_ID",
+        "session": session,
+        "callbackUrl": "YOUR_CALLBACK_URL"
+    });
     ```

     With the provided session, the client will know the details of the contract and ask for the user's permission on only the data the contract needs.